AleBradC/e-commerce/README.md

 # Getting Started

+- before you will need to create .env file for client and server director and add the PORT.
+- server -> PORT = 8080
+- client -> PORT = 3000

+1. Docker:

 - install docker for desktop
 - clone de project
+- run npm run start:docker -> this will install de dependencies, create de docker image and then will start the frontend, backend and DB in their own containers

+2. Without the Docker:

+- clone de project
-- run npm install - to install all the dependencies
+- run npm install - this will install all the dependencies on the server and client
 - run npm run start - this will start the server then the client

 # Notes: